attivio/sdk/attivio_module_sdk.md

 ## Using your new module

 Modules can be added to your Attivio installation (in which case they _must_ be installed on every Attivio host) or added to projects which wish to use them.
-To create a project with your new module without installing it, supply the jar to the createproject command as if it were a module name:

-    createproject -n project-name -m module-dir/target/module-name-1.0-SNAPSHOT.jar

 To add your module to your installation, the module zip or jar should be installed by running `aie-exec moduleManager`.
 This program can list, install, and remove add-on modules.

+To create a project with your new module without installing it, supply the jar as an argument to the createproject command as if it were a module name:

+    createproject -n project-name -m module-dir/target/module-name-1.0-SNAPSHOT.jar

+This approach offers limited functionality and is deprecated; we recommend adding your module to the Attivio installation for best results.

 ## Module resources